 Grooming

 Grooming is relaxing and therapeutic for both horse and participant.
 Grooming stimulates the blood and healing process in the horses – if they have any tight or sore muscles this will help them to feel better.
-Grooming also helps to form a bond between the participant and the
+Grooming also helps to form a bond between the participant and the horse, giving them a responsibility to help their horse relax and feel better.

 Walking ‘In Hand’